Tswana language: Orthography

 The letter š was introduced in 1937, but the corresponding sound is still sometimes written as ⟨sh⟩.
 The letters ⟨ê⟩ and ⟨ô⟩ are used in textbooks and language reference books, but not so much in daily standard writing.

 Grammar

 Nouns

-Nouns in Tswana are grouped into nine noun classes and one subclass, each having different prefixes.
+Nouns in Setswana are grouped into nine noun classes and one subclass, each having different prefixes.
 The nine classes and their respective prefixes can be seen below, along with a short note regarding the common characteristics of most nouns within their respective classes.